-Learn the language used at NASA, Instagram, Dropbox, and other big-data companies as you build professional-grade apps in Python.
+Learn the language used at NASA, Instagram, Dropbox, and other companies large and small – as you build professional-grade apps in Python.

-At the end of this course students will be able to attain an entry-level Python web developer job by:
+At the end of this course, you will be able to attain an entry-level Python web developer job by:

-- Contributing to existing and ongoing projects using professional version-controlled workflows, working in tandem with their classmates on collaborative assignments.
+- Contributing to existing and ongoing projects using professional version-controlled workflows, working in tandem with your classmates on collaborative assignments

-- Fully understanding the interaction between the code as it is written, the data on their machine, and the result that gets served to the client/browser.
+- Fully understanding the interaction between the code as it is written, the data on your machine, and the result that gets served to the client/browser

-- Writing secure web apps that can deter hackers from exploiting the most common vulnerabilities in their sites.
+- Writing secure web apps that can deter hackers from exploiting the most common vulnerabilities in your sites

-- Developing a portfolio of assigned and self-directed projects, as well as building their own code libraries of algorithms and data structures commonly found in computer science and software development.
+- Developing a portfolio of assigned and self-directed projects, as well as building your own code libraries of algorithms and data structures commonly found in computer science and software development

-- Given a series of career development workshops and the web development knowledge, experience, habits, and practices learned in this course, students will create an online brand, network, and resume; and will demonstrate aptitude in personal and technical interviews of varying formats, in order to conduct a successful job search and obtain a job as a Python Web Developer.
+- Participating in a series of career development workshops and the web development knowledge, experience, habits, and practices learned in this course.
+You will create an online brand, network, and resume, and will demonstrate aptitude in personal and technical interviews of varying formats, in order to conduct a successful job search and obtain a job as a Python Web Developer

 - Code 301